 While many remember the terrible tragedy the struck America eleven years ago today as airplanes sliced through the World Trade Center and the Pentagon, for some, this day will forever be etched in their mind as they narrowly escaped with their lives on that dreadful morning.

-“I left home early that morning for work,” he remembers.
+“I left home early that morning for work,” South Asian Connection reports.
 “I made my way to my office and as I sat on my chair, I started reflecting on God’s goodness on our lives.
 He had blessed us with good jobs and now we were expecting our first child.”

 “However, I began to feel a deep sense of emptiness in my life.
 I knew there was a call of God upon my life, but I was not doing anything about it,” John continued.
 “I started asking myself questions [in recent weeks, such as], God, what is my purpose for having moved to America?
 Is it all about the success and fame that I can find in this country, or is there something more?”